 Reasons to not use Nitrous Oxide

 You should not utilize nitrous oxide if you have been diagnosed with chronic obstructive pulmonary disease (COPD).
-Pregnant women or those trying to become pregnant should not use nitrous oxide.
+Pregnant women should not use nitrous oxide.
 Although there are no other major contraindications to using nitrous oxide, you may not want to use it if you have emphysema, exotic chest problems, M.S., a cold or other difficulties with breathing.
 Some patients with extreme claustrophobia also do not tolerate nitrous oxide due to the somewhat restrictive nose delivery system.